Cyber Insurance Glossary: Key Terms Explained

 I

 Incident Response (IR) The process of identifying, containing, and recovering from a cyber incident.
-Many cyber policies include access to a pre-approved IR panel — a vetted network of forensic, legal, and remediation firms that the carrier has already negotiated rates with.
+Many cyber policies include access to a pre-approved IR panel, a vetted network of forensic, legal, and remediation firms that the carrier has already negotiated rates with.
+See: How to File a Cyber Insurance Claim

 L

 Limit of Liability The maximum amount the insurer will pay for a single covered claim.
 Cyber policies typically offer per-occurrence limits alongside the aggregate.
-SeedPod Cyber offers primary limits up to $5 million.
+See: How Much Cyber Insurance Do I Need?

 M

 MFA (Multi-Factor Authentication) An identity verification method requiring users to confirm their identity through two or more factors.
-MFA is one of the most scrutinized controls in cyber underwriting — carriers commonly require MFA for email, remote access, and privileged accounts as a condition of coverage.
+MFA is one of the most scrutinized controls in cyber underwriting.
+Carriers commonly require MFA for email, remote access, and privileged accounts as a condition of coverage.
+See: MFA and Cyber Insurance

 MGA (Managing General Agent) An intermediary authorized by carriers to underwrite, bind, and manage insurance policies on their behalf.
-MGAs like SeedPod Cyber operate with direct carrier authority, allowing them to move faster and offer more tailored coverage than traditional retail channels.
+MGAs operate with direct carrier authority, allowing them to move faster and offer more tailored coverage than traditional retail channels.

 MSP (Managed Service Provider) A company that provides outsourced IT management and support to businesses.
-MSPs play a critical role in cyber underwriting — businesses served by a qualified MSP with documented security controls often qualify for better pricing and terms.
+MSPs face unique aggregation risk in cyber underwriting because a compromise of their management tools can cascade across every client environment they manage.
+See: Cyber Insurance for MSPs

 N

 Named Peril A policy structure that only covers losses from specifically listed events.
-Most cyber policies are “all-risk” (or “open peril”) rather than named peril, meaning they cover any covered event not explicitly excluded.
+Most cyber policies are “all-risk” or “open peril” rather than named peril, meaning they cover any event not explicitly excluded.

-Network Security Liability Third-party coverage for claims arising from a failure of your network security — such as a breach that spreads to a client’s systems or results in a customer’s data being compromised.
+Network Security Liability Third-party coverage for claims arising from a failure of your network security, such as a breach that spreads to a client’s systems or results in a customer’s data being compromised.
+See: First-Party vs. Third-Party Cyber Insurance

 P